 This forward chain is Markovian and thus time-reversible as in \eqref{eqn:time-reversal-mu}, where $\bb_{k}^{\mu}$ denotes the backward transition map\footnote{Again, the rigorous definition will follow in Section~\ref{sec:forward-backward}.} for the $\mu$-chain at step $k$.
-For sampling, diffusion models propose to start the time reversal process at $K\rightarrow \infty$, namely the equilibrium measure $\nu$, and aim to reverse back to the initial measure $\mu$.
-However, this is problematic theoretically (in probability terms) and conceptually (in optimization terms).
-Theoretically, the time reversal of a Markov Chain starting from an equilibrium (invariance measure) will get stuck \cite{norris1997MarkovChains}, namely, the backward chain $\nu \leftarrow_{\bb^{\nu}} \nu$ will stay as the invariant measure and never reach $\mu_{K\eta}$.
+For sampling, diffusion models propose starting the time reversal process at $K\rightarrow \infty$, namely the equilibrium measure $\nu$, and aim to reverse it back to the initial measure $\mu$.
+However, this is problematic both theoretically (in terms of probability) and conceptually (in terms of optimization).
+Theoretically, the time reversal of a Markov Chain starting from an equilibrium (invariant measure) will get stuck \citep{norris1997MarkovChains}.
+The backward chain $\nu \leftarrow_{\bb^{\nu}} \nu$ will stay as the invariant measure and never reach $\mu_{K\eta}$.
 Conceptually, hoping to trace back the initial condition $\mu$ starting from $\nu$ is infeasible.
-If two forward chains with initials $\mu \neq \mu'$ all end up in $\nu$, the time-reversal starting from $\nu$ (and solely using the future information) cannot recover the past and distinguish these two chains.
+If two forward chains with initials $\mu \neq \mu'$ both end up at $\nu$, the time-reversal starting from $\nu$ (and solely using the future information) cannot recover the past and distinguish these two chains.